Harness engineering

 Security considerations

-Section titled “Security considerations”Before you try a new skill, always read its entire source and think about its security considerations.
+Section titled “Security considerations”Before you try a new skill, always read its entire source and think about its security implications.
 Skills are a powerful mechanism partly because they can be insecure.

 The surrounding ecosystem is still very young, and many skill-based attacks are happening in the wild.
-Especially be cautious about updating third-party skills, you never know when an upstream repository becomes compromised and the attacker inserts prompt injections.
+Be especially careful when updating third-party skills: you never know when an upstream repository has been compromised and an attacker has inserted prompt injections.

 These writeups show how this can go wrong in practice:

 - Weaponizing Claude Skills with MedusaLocker Inga Cherny.
 2025-12-02.
-A seemingly harmless skill step in a GIF workflow was used to fetch and execute MedusaLocker ransomware, showing how a reviewed skill can still hide second-stage execution.
+A seemingly harmless skill step in a GIF workflow was used to fetch and execute MedusaLocker ransomware.
+Even a reviewed skill can still hide second-stage execution.

 - Hidden Unicode Instructions in Skills Johann Rehberger.
 2026-02-11.
-Hidden Unicode Tag characters were used to smuggle invisible instructions into a skill, which means visual source review alone may miss malicious behavior.
+Hidden Unicode Tag characters were used to smuggle invisible instructions into a skill.
+Visual source review alone may miss malicious behavior.

 MCP is a protocol through which AI applications can connect to data sources (local and remote), tools (applications and services), and workflows (like domain-specialized models).
-MCP servers plug new tools into your agent to extend its capabilities beyond the filesystem, bash commands, and web browsing.
+MCP servers add tools to your agent and extend its capabilities beyond the filesystem, bash commands, and web browsing.

 Pros and cons

-Section titled “Pros and cons”One advantage of MCP that CLIs and skills do not solve is authentication: you can easily connect to MCP services using API keys or OAuth with the UX provided by your harness.
+Section titled “Pros and cons”One advantage of MCP over CLIs and skills is authentication: you can connect to MCP services with API keys or OAuth through the UX provided by your harness.

 The downside of MCP is that the specification requires harnesses to inject information about all MCP tools into the system prompt.
-This will sound less magic in future chapters, but in a nutshell, too many MCP servers will make your agent dumb, and the harness will take a long time to start.
+This will sound less magical in future chapters, but in short, too many MCP servers will make your agent less capable and your harness slower to start.
 Claude Code is experimenting with lazy loading MCP tools, but this is still an unstable feature that is also not available elsewhere.

 Another problem is that MCP tools are not easily composable.
-Agents are trained a lot on Bash, and they are excellent on piping, awk, or jq.
+Agents are trained heavily on Bash, and they are excellent with piping, awk, or jq.
 They can’t use these tools on MCP outputs.

 What MCPs might I use?